frandiox/vitedge/README.md

 See a demo [here](https://vitedge.zable.workers.dev/).
 Full code example [here](./example).

-**Note: This is WIP.**
+**Current status:** Build and deploy works but DX needs major improvements.

 ## Concept

 Vitedge is "just a Vite app" that prerrenders the first view in a CF worker and runs the rest as an SPA.
 That means it will lead to good SEO while keeping the snappy routing and DX of an SPA.

-It can replace static site generators in some situations since it builds on the fly and caches at the edge (cache is WIP).
+It can replace static site generators in some situations since it builds on the fly and caches at the edge.
 Therefore, instead of getting a static `index.html` from the CDN, the CDN itself will create it on the fly or provide it from cache if it was already accessed (with configurable cache age).

 Apart from the normal Vite app, it provides some extra fullstack utilities.